Sausage Stuffed Shells

 Adam and Joanne's Tips

-• Cooked fresh spinach can be substituted for frozen.
-Cook about 1 pound of fresh spinach until wilted, squeeze out excess moisture and add to the filling.
+• Use fresh spinach: Cook 1 pound of fresh spinach until wilted, squeeze out excess moisture, and add to the filling.

 Inspired Taste Newsletter Signup